owlabout/blog/_posts/terminal/basics.md

 **Rule 3: make backups**

-Even if you do (or think you do) understand the code you run.
+Even if you do (or think you do) understand the code you're running.
 Something might go wrong.
 So just in case, make backups beforehand.
 E.g. of files you are changing.
 Or better yet, just have backups of your whole system.

 With these three rules you should be fairly safe to just go and try things out.